 Trained as a naturopathic primary care physician, Dr. Maiella enjoys visits with the entire family, including infants, children, adults of all ages and pregnant/postpartum mothers.

 Her specialties include the treatment of Lyme disease and long standing infections.
 Her focus is to balance and restore the immune system, using a variety of natural plant-based anti-microbials and immune modulators.
-Treating infections is not easy, and a comprehensive plan is set forth, which includes detoxification of heavy metals, inquiry into dental health, and gastrointestinal restoration.
-She emphasizes that treating the “infection” may be further down on the list of priority than most people would think.
-Dr. Maiella has been a member of the International Lyme and Associated Disease Society since 2006.
+Emphasis is placed on detoxification of heavy metals and toxins, dental health, and gastrointestinal restoration.
+Treating the “infection” may be further down on the list of priority than most people would think, though infection is methodically addressed at each visit, as your treatment plan changes as YOU change.

-Every visit includes a comprehensive assessment and physical exam, using Autonomic Response testing, which is the work of Dr. Deitrich Klinghardt.
+Every visit includes a comprehensive assessment and physical exam, using Autonomic Response testing (ART), which is the work of Dr. Deitrich Klinghardt.
 Please read about this assessment tool here.